solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

 ```

 If you are using a different dependency management tool (e.g. [dep](https://github.com/golang/dep)), you should still
-be able to use the information in the Gloo `dependencies` file to verify that the dependencies match.
+be able to use the information in the Gloo Edge `dependencies` file to verify that the dependencies match.

 {{% notice note %}}
 Please see [this section](https://github.com/solo-io/ext-auth-plugin-examples#compare-deps) of the README in the examples